tjhughes1990/dice/README.md

 # Dice Roller

-This small C++/Java program was designed as a player aid to simulate dice rolls for RPGs.
+This small Java program was designed as a player aid to simulate dice rolls for tabletop RPGs.

 ## Features